qwacko/sveltekit-lucia-starter/README.md

 Added websockets (using socket.io) with an example page.

+### 2024-05-25 - Tailwind / Shadcn

+Previously tailwind was specifically excluded, however I have decided to include it as I like to use it, and I can make the provided elements a bit tidier, and ShadCN as it has some nice elements.

 ## Overview

 The SvelteKit-Lucia-Starter is an all-inclusive SvelteKit template that comes pre-configured with a comprehensive set of features to kickstart your next application.
 Inspired by the [T3 Stack](https://create.t3.gg/), this starter kit provides a similar feature set with added functionality.